dhruvkej9/SignatureVerification/README.md

 ## Dataset Information

 ### BhSig260Hindi
-This dataset consists of 160 Hindi signatures collected from different individuals.
+The BhSig260Hindi dataset consists of 260 Hindi signatures collected from different individuals.
 It is primarily used for Hindi signature verification tasks.
+Each signature in the dataset is labeled with the corresponding identity of the individual who provided the signature.
+The dataset captures the variability present in Hindi signatures, including different writing styles, stroke patterns, and sizes.
+It is a valuable resource for training and evaluating signature verification models specifically designed for Hindi signatures.

 ### BhSig260Bengali
-This dataset comprises 100 Bengali signatures obtained from various individuals.
-It is primarily used for Bengali signature verification tasks.
+The BhSig260Bengali dataset comprises 260 Bengali signatures obtained from various individuals.
+It is specifically designed for Bengali signature verification tasks.
+Similar to the BhSig260Hindi dataset, each signature in this dataset is associated with the identity of the individual who provided the signature.
+The dataset encompasses a range of Bengali signature characteristics, such as different writing speeds, pen pressure variations, and overall style differences.
+It serves as a valuable benchmark for evaluating the performance of signature verification models on Bengali signatures.

 ### Cedar
-The Cedar dataset contains a collection of signatures captured from multiple writers.
+The Cedar dataset is a comprehensive collection of signatures captured from multiple writers.
 It serves as a benchmark for signature verification research and development.
+The dataset includes signatures from various individuals, capturing a wide range of writing styles, patterns, and characteristics.
+It is designed to be a challenging dataset for signature verification tasks, with variations in signatures caused by different writing utensils, writing conditions, and writing habits.
+The Cedar dataset is widely used in the signature verification community to evaluate and compare the performance of different models and algorithms.

 ## Trained Models